vbontempi/solution-tutorials/openshift-microservices.md

 ### Create a custom view to monitor logs
 {: #openshift-microservices-33}

 You can select the events that are displayed through a view by applying a search query in the search bar, selecting values in the search area, or a combination of both.
 You can save that view for reuse later.

 1. In the {{site.data.keyword.la_short}} web UI, filter out the logs for the sample app that you have deployed in the cluster in previous steps.
-2. Click in the search bar at the bottom and enter the following query: `app:patient-health-frontend`.
+Click in the search bar at the bottom and enter the following query: `app:patient-health-frontend`.
-3. Filter out log lines to display only lines that are tagged as debug lines.
+2. Filter out log lines to display only lines that are tagged as debug lines.
-   Add in the search bar the following query: `level:debug` and click enter.
+   Add in the search bar the following query: `level:debug` and hit enter.
 The view will show lines that meet the filter and search criteria.

    ![View Debug Logs](images/solution55-openshift-microservices/views-img3.png)
-4. Click **Unsaved view**.
-Select **Save view**.
+3. Click **Unsaved view**.
+Select **Save as new view**.
    ![Save View](images/solution55-openshift-microservices/views-img-6.png)
    1. Enter the name of the view.
 Use the following format: `<Enter your user name> patientUI`.
 For example, `yourname patientui`.
    1. Enter a category.
 Use the following format: `<Enter your user name>`.
 For example, `yourname` Then click **Add this as a new view category**.
    1. Click **Save view**.
-5. A new view appears on the left navigation panel.
+4. A new view appears on the left navigation panel.

 #### Generate application log data
 {: #openshift-microservices-34}